Heidi The Flying Turtle

 Heidi’s one front flipper is amputated, and the other has no functionality.

 Although Heidi still had one front flipper, it has no functionality due to the damage caused by ghost gear entanglement – effectively this means he was a double amputee.
-This gave him very little chance of survival in the wild because he could turn easily, navigate currents or adverse weather, and he wouldn’t be able to avoid predators out in the wild.
+This gave him very little chance of survival in the wild because he could not turn easily, navigate currents or adverse weather, and he would not be able to avoid predators in the wild.
 However, because he was able to dive and swim well (expressing normal natural sea turtle behaviour), we thought he will do very well in the more controlled environment of an aquarium, where he would have a lot more space to navigate, but none of the risks that would be present to him in the wild.

 Three-flippered sea turtles: Sea turtles can survive in the wild with only three flippers as many sporadic sightings of turtles with such injuries show – they learn to adapt to a missing limb just like humans.
 For example, if they are missing a front flipper, they learn to compensate by using their opposite back flipper when swimming.